byuflowlab/DynamicStallModels.jl/docs/src/riso_example.md

 end
 ```

 The parameters can now be passed into a vector that will be used for the solve.
 The order for the vector must always be inflow velocity, rate of change of inflow velocity, angle of attack, and rate of change of the angle of attack (in that order).
-If multiple airfoils are be evaluated, the this pattern will just continue on: making the vector larger and larger.
+If multiple airfoils are be evaluated, this pattern will just continue on: making the vector larger and larger.
 For this specific solve, the rate of change of the inflow velocity is zero, so `0.0` is passed into its position in the vector.

 For the initial conditions, the order is $x_1$, $x_2$, $x_3$, and $x_4$.
-Passing in `0.0` for the initial conditions is perfectly fine, since the solution will converge to solutions anyways.
+Passing in `0.0` for the initial conditions is perfectly fine, since the solution will converge to a solution anyways.
 Also, just like the parameter vector, if multiple airfoils are being evaluated, then the order just continues in this vector.

 ``` julia
 parameters = [Uvector, 0.0, alphavec, alphavecdot]